coalfire/make-centos-bootstick/README.md

 # make-centos-bootstick

-Generate a usb bootstick for CentOS, optionally with a custom kickstart, custom sysconfig (boot menu), or remote kickstart.
+Generate a usb bootstick for CentOS, optionally with a custom kickstart or remote kickstart, custom sysconfig (boot menu), and custom splash image.

 The default iso is CentOS 7.
 The iso or mirror may be customized with command line flags.